Pacifica Forum: Controversies

 On January 8, 2010, Pacifica Forum held a meeting entitled "Everything You Wanted to Know About Pacifica Forum but Were Afraid to Ask".
 Of the seventy-five people in attendance, about half were protesting the forum.
 The protest was organized in reaction to Marr's December speech.
-The forum's supporters responded that the group champions free speech and has nothing to do with Neo-Nazism.
-One angry and tearful UO student spoke to Valdas Anelauskas, saying that statements he had made in the past had made her feel unsafe.
-At that point ASUO student body president Emma Kallaway asked the Pacifica Forum members to leave the building.
+The forum's supporters responded that the group championed free speech and has nothing to do with Neo-Nazism.
+One UO student spoke to Valdas Anelauskas and claimed that statements he had made in the past had made her feel unsafe.
+Following these remarks, ASUO student body president Emma Kallaway asked the Pacifica Forum members to leave the building.

-In early 2010, a swastika was found spray-painted into the carpet of the Lesbian Gay Bisexual Trans Queer Alliance, in the basement of the Erb Memorial Union.
+In early 2010, a swastika was found spray-painted into the carpet of the Lesbian Gay Bisexual Trans Queer Alliance in the basement of the Erb Memorial Union.
 A computer was also vandalized with black paint.
 It was speculated to be related to a recent discussion by the Pacifica Forum held about the meaning of the swastika.

 Response

 According to the SPLC, Orval Etter responded to accusations of antisemitism by stating: "If you rub a substantial number of Jews the wrong way, you're anti-Semitic ...
 In that sense, I have to admit that the Forum and I, in particular, are anti-Semitic."
-Etter and the forum's regular attendees contest this and most of what the SPLC has written about them, arguing that the forum is not pro- or anti- anyone, but an open discussion group that holds no positions.
+Etter and the forum's regular attendees contested this claim and most of what has been published about them by the SPLC.
+They argued that the forum is an open discussion group that holds no positions.
 A report in the Oregon Daily Emerald stated that Etter did not consider himself antisemitic.